Cannabis; Hemp or Marijuana…Legal? The Origin of Legal Cannabis to Its Criminalization & Now Freedom

 Today, THC-rich cannabis is legal for recreational and medical use in 11 states and for only medical use in 21.
 It is also legal to grow and cultivate hemp cannabis in the state of Texas.
 It is also legal to sell and purchase hemp derived cannabidiol (CBD) in all 50 states, due to the introduction of the 2018 Farm Bill.
 CBD laws in some states are friendlier than others.
 The FDA is still set to refine and reform regulations.
 Rest assured Wholesome Healing will continue to keep you up to date and make sure your purchases are safe.

 One of the latest regulations state that CBD oil is an ingredient in a prescription drug that treats a serious condition.
 Sub-sequentially, it can't be defined as a dietary supplement.
 Under the Food, Drug and Cosmetics Act, which is the large federal legislation that allows the FDA to conduct its operations, it's illegal to introduce prescription drug ingredients into dietary supplements.
 Because CBD is used in prescription drugs, such as Epidiolex, it can't also be used as a dietary supplement.
-This is the reason you will not see Wholesome Healing’s CBD Capsules and Gummies listed as “dietary supplements”.
+This is the reason you will not see any CBD products that we may carry listed as “dietary supplements”.

 Associated Press.
 "Judge Urges Allowing Medicinal Use of Marijauna".
 The New York Times.
 Associated Press.
 September 7, 1988.
 Retrieved September 6, 2019